 Let's go for a swim!!!!!
 Who hasn't driven over the Frederick C Malkus Jr bridge (Choptank River Bridge) on Route 50 and wondered what it would be like to swim from one side to the other?
 Well if you are one of THOSE folks, this is a race for you.

-On Sunday, May 20th, 2018, join our inaugural group of swimmers as we navigate between the bridges from the Bill Burton Fishing Pier State Park on the Talbot County side to the Sailwinds Park beach access point on the Dorchester County side.
+On Saturday, May 11th, 2019, join us as we navigate between the bridges from the Bill Burton Fishing Pier State Park on the Talbot County side to the Sailwinds Park beach access point on the Dorchester County side.
 This 1.7 mile trip across the Choptank River and will be supported by paddle craft, motor craft and the US Coast Guard.

 A portion of the proceeds from this race will go to the Shore Rivers organization (www.shorerivers.org) as well as the Water Safety program for 3rd graders at the Dorchester Family YMCA (http://www.dorchesterymca.org/index.php)